nikhilsi/resume/README.md

 # Nikhil Singhal

 ## Introduction
 18 Products.
-I have led, built, architected and evangelized 18 engaging user centric and B2B platform products over the last 25 years.
+I have led, built, architected and evangelized 18 engaging user centric and B2B SaaS platform products over the last 25 years.
 All World-class, cutting-edge technology, built with love and passion that delight customers at scale.

 I have rich experience ranging from running my own startups to large companies such as Microsoft, AT&T and Digital Equipment.
 My journey has enabled me to work deeply across various industry verticals – employee engagement and wellbeing, communities, travel, location-based gaming, ecommerce, green energy, insurance and education.